 - who want a better yield than term deposits offer

 - who are prepared to accept the additional risks involved in investing in corporate bonds

-XTBs combine the predictable income and capital stability of corporate bonds with the transparency and liquidity of the ASX and, because investors buying XTBs are purchasing units in a trust that has exposure to a single corporate bond, the full face value of the investment is returned in cash when the bond matures.
+XTBs combine the predictable income and capital stability of corporate bonds with the transparency and liquidity of the exchange and, because investors buying XTBs are purchasing units in a trust that has exposure to a single corporate bond, the full face value of the investment is returned in cash when the bond matures.